 RICOH Graphics and Printing is located on the first floor of the Trojan Center.
 The hours of operation are 8:00 a.m. to 5:00p.m.
 Monday through Friday.
-They offer services such as faxing, copying, collating and binding, creative services, graphic design services, and online submissions.
-For more information please call 334-670-3230
+They offer services such as wide format printing, faxing, copying, printing, collating and binding, creative services, graphic design services, and online submissions.
+Weekend printing can be scheduled in advance, if needed.
+For more information, please call 334-670-3230